alu0101016733/mocha_test_canvas/README.md

 ##### Author: Thaddäus Haase
 ##### E-Mail: alu0101016733@ull.edu.es

+## IMPORTANT:

+If your code, be it class, function or else, looks for variables in a certain scope.
+Then you should provide it in that scope, in this example I will save it in the global Object to have access to it from anywhere.

 ## Needed packages:

 [jsdom](https://www.npmjs.com/package/jsdom) : jsdom is a pure-JavaScript implementation of many web standards, notably the WHATWG DOM and HTML Standards, for use with [Node.js](https://nodejs.org/).